saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **3. Logic**

 *   **Check for Non-Serialized Inventory:**
     *   Verify that the `inventoryItemTypeId` of the input `inventoryItem` is `NON_SERIAL_INV_ITEM`.
-If not, the function should exit or throw an error, as HC only supports non-serialized inventory.
+    *   If not, the function should exit or throw an error, as HC only supports non-serialized inventory.
+    *   I think we can skip this in HC OMS implementation.

 *   **Check Inventory Availability:**
     *   Ensure that the `InventoryItem` is not on hold or defective (`statusId` is not `INV_ON_HOLD` or `INV_NS_DEFECTIVE` or `INV_DEFECTIVE`).
     *   Verify that the `availableToPromiseTotal` of the `InventoryItem` is greater than 0.
+    *   HC does not have the idea of InventoryItem.status.
+I think we can skip this part.
+    *   Create negative reservation, if we don't have enough, This means we don't have to check if `availableToPromiseTotal` is greater than `0`.

 *   **Calculate `deductAmount`:**
     *   Determine the amount to deduct from the `availableToPromiseTotal`, which is the lesser value between `quantityNotReserved` and `availableToPromiseTotal`.